-Among inexpensive cool-mist humidifiers, the Crane EE-5301 Cool Mist Humidifier (Est. $50).
+The situation is similar with the Crane EE-5301 Cool Mist Humidifier (Est. $50).
 It draws a recommendation from one well-regarded expert reviewer, but lackluster feedback elsewhere.
 This small tabletop ultrasonic humidifier has a 2.3-gallon output and can humidify a 250-square-foot room.
 It has variable mist output, an automatic shut-off feature and a rotating nozzle to direct the mist.
 It is sometimes referred to as the Crane Drop because of its unique drop-shaped profile.
 It's available in a spectrum of colors, including blue/white, aqua, black, green, orange, pink, red and white.
 Experts are split on performance.
 One expert rates it top for output, but the reviewers at TheSweethome.com and BabyGearLab.com are very unimpressed.

-Speaking of user reviews, most say that this Crane humidifier performs well and is very quiet.
-Ratings vary widely, depending on the site, but are generally better than average when compared to other humidifiers.
-The most common complaint among owners concerns the small, 1-gallontank, which needs to be refilled frequently and may leak when it's removed for filling.
+User reviews largely say that this Crane humidifier performs well in appropriately sized rooms and is very quiet.
+Ratings vary widely, depending on the site, but are about the same as other ultrasonic humidifiers; i.e., not very impressive.
+The most common complaint among owners concerns the small, 1-gallon tank, which needs to be refilled frequently and may leak when it's removed for filling.
 Like many cool-mist humidifiers, the Crane may emit fine white particles that settle on furniture and fixtures.
 The dust is residue from minerals found in tap water; it's harmless, experts say, but annoying nevertheless.
 Using distilled water can help mitigate this issue, but adds to maintenance costs.
 A demineralization filter (Est. $9) that sits in the bottom of the humidifier is also available.

-Crane also produces a line of animal-shaped ultrasonic humidifiers that are mechanically similar to the EE-5301 Cool Mist Humidifier and that are well-rated by both experts and owners.
-They are an especially terrific choice for a child's bedroom.
+Crane also produces a line of animal-shaped ultrasonic humidifiers that are mechanically similar to the EE-5301 Cool Mist Humidifier, yet actually fare better in reviews, making them a top choice for a young child's bedroom.

-The Crane Adorable Ultrasonic Humidifier (Est. $40) collection is available in a number of fun shapes.
+The Crane Adorable Ultrasonic Humidifier (Est. $35) collection is available in a number of fun shapes.
 One version, the Crane Adorable Owl -- dubbed whimsically as Oscar the Owl by Crane, and officially as the model EE-8189 -- earns a Best Buy rating from the same reviewer that bestows a recommended rating on the Crain EE-5301.
-It rates identically to the EE-5301 in output, efficiency and noise, and rates a level better in convenience and how it handles hard water.
-Aside from their shell, other versions are identical; shapes include a frog, duck, tiger, elephant, pig, cow, pig, panda, dragon, dog, penguin, monkey, and hippo.
-Other adorable but non-animal models include a train engine and Hello Kitty.
+It performs identically to the EE-5301 in output, efficiency and noise, and rates a level better in convenience and how it handles hard water.
+Aside from their shell, other versions are identical; shapes include a frog, duck, tiger, elephant, pig, cow, pig, panda, dragon, dog, penguin, monkey, hippo and more.
+Other adorable but non-animal models include a train engine, robot, space alien and Hello Kitty.

 User reviews again vary a little by site, but most seem pleased with all versions of this humidifier; for example, the owl version rates 4 stars based on more than 530 reviews at Amazon.com.
 As with the Crane EE-5301, the Crane Adorable humidifier is only rated to be effective in a 250-square-foot space, and a few owners seem disappointed with that.
 Also like the Crane EE-5301, some owners had problems with leaking from the tank.
-Unlike the Crane Drop, the company does offer a demineralization filter (Est. $9) for the Adorable Animal series.
-Most say that it helps keep down dust for those with hard water, but that it might not eliminate it completely and that they don't last very long.
+The Adorable Animal series uses the same demineralization filter as the Crane Drop.
+Most say that it helps keep down dust for those with hard water, but that it might not eliminate it completely and that the filters don't last very long.